jslid/Bookcase/README.md

 ----------

-### **Using the Framework**
+## **Using the Framework**

 The Bookcase framework has two separate grid systems.
-A typical grid system based on floats, and a grid system based on flexgrid.
+A standard grid system based on floats, and a flex-grid.
 Both grid systems are based on column percentages.
-The default number of columns in both grid systems in 12.
+The default number of columns in both grid systems is 12.
 This number can easily be changed to however many columns you prefer by editing the "**variables**"  file in the pre-processor folder of your choosing.
 It is possible to have a standard grid and flex grid with different column totals.

+### **Standard Grid**

-Bookcase's structure is similar to nearly all responsive frameworks, which contain a "container, row, then columns".
+Bookcase's standard grid is similar to nearly all responsive frameworks, which contain a "container, row, then columns".
 The difference with bookcase is varying naming options for elements.
 For example:

 #### **Containers and Bookcases**